PeaceFounder/PeaceFounder.jl/docs/src/evote.md

 The public ledger contains signatures.
 On the other ledger, we have public keys which must have been used for a valid vote.
 So the steps are as follows:

--   For each signature, a valid public key is found from the ledger by looping through all of them.
+-   For each signature it is checked if a valid public key is provided which can be found in anonymous public key ledger.
 -   The valid signatures are published to a centralized public ledger with a corresponding public key.
 -   Then - count.
 A protocol for changing the vote can be implemented.